 - At the beginning of the third year, a student should arrange for a faculty member to be his or her advisor during the process of exploring areas for a possible dissertation and formulating a topic and a prospectus.
 This advisor may be the same person as the second-year paper advisor, but need not be.
 Normally, a student will continue with this advisor until the topical examination, but change is possible by arrangement among the parties involved.

 - When a prospectus is well along, the student should discuss the formation of a dissertation committee (normally three faculty members) with the advisor, the director of graduate studies, and possible committee members.
 This committee will conduct the topical examination and, if the student passes, will continue supervising the student’s work on the dissertation.
 Normally it will serve as the defense committee when the dissertation is completed.
 However, during work on the dissertation, change is possible by arrangement with the parties involved and with the approval of the director of graduate studies.
 At this stage, one member of the committee will be designated as the student’s advisor.
 The significance of this will vary as the supervision of dissertations is more collective in philosophy, for example, than in many other fields.
 In some cases the advisor will be the principal supervisor, in others the role of the committee members will be close to equal and the choice of one advisor is a matter of convenience.

 Candidates must pass at least twelve approved courses or seminars during their first four terms in the department.
 Courses numbered 301 or above do not count toward this preliminary requirement, but the two required terms of Philosophy 300, the First Year Colloquium, may be counted as three of the twelve.
+Independent studies (Philosophy 305) can be used to satisfy distribution requirements with the prior approval of the DGS.
 If a letter-graded course record is to be considered satisfactory, the candidate’s grades in these courses must be B or higher.